 A silver lining to the disruptions caused by the pandemic, is that some families are redefining their food thinking and routines – for the better!

-Food in Canada reports more families are changing their eating habits, due to the pandemic, and cooking more at home.
+Food in Canada reports more families are changing their eating habits and cooking more at home.
 But more remarkable, is that all of this at-home cooking will likely make families healthier and boost mental well-being.

 Cooking together as a family does much more than put food on the table.
 It offers a “time to talk, listen and build family relationships,” says Angela Ginn in ScienceDaily.
 When we cook with family, it can be a very rewarding experience and helps to increase feelings of connection.